jeffThompson/DesigningWithData/README.md

 We'll begin by considering what can constitute data and analog ways of presenting it.
 From there, we'll use Adobe Illustrator for developing print graphics, along with more complex but readily-available tools like Microsoft Excel for manipulating data.
 In the second half of the semester, we'll work with Processing, a coding platform that will allow us to parse and visualize massive datasets.
 This class assumes you’ve never used any of these tools before, but if you have your experience will allow you to make more complex, exciting projects.

-For information about
-Homework, grades, etc, please see `CoursePolicies.md`.
+For information about homework, grades, etc, please see `CoursePolicies.md`.

 ---